- Get Help

-Library workstations must be used in accordance with the Appalachian State University Computer Usage Policy, and in accordance with United States and North Carolina statutes of law.
+Library workstations must be used in accordance with the Appalachian State University Use of Computers and Data Communications Policy, and in accordance with United States and North Carolina statutes of law.

 Users are reminded that the library is a public place and are strongly encouraged to be considerate and not expose others to material and images that might be considered offensive.
 Indeed, so exposing others to such materials could violate state or Federal law or University policies, including the University’s Policy Prohibiting Sexual Harassment and the aforementioned Computer Usage Policy.
 Parents or legal guardians are responsible for their children’s use of library materials, whether found on the Internet or among the Library’s other collections.